jcoin-maarc/jdc-docs-public/docs/platform/explorer.md

 # Exploration Page

-The exploration page enables the user to explore the data common's harmonized data as well as files through dynamic filters and marginal distribution charts.
+Quickly explore harmonized data (core measures in the two data tabs) and download available datasets (in the datasets tab)

-Note, the exploration page only shows data and files the user has been granted access.
+> The exploration page only shows data and files the user has been granted access.

 ## Data Tabs

-Data tabs represent a way to select a participant cohort and view marginal distributions of this cohort.
+Data tabs represent a way to quickly select a participant cohort and view marginal distributions of this cohort.
 The "data" represents the harmonized records (ie observations) mapped to the data (graph) model.

 There are two data tabs: